Access Map: supported tokens & credential formats¶

 APIs --> Result[AccessMapResult]

-Result --> HTML[Optional HTML report] Scan-Time Flow¶
+Result --> Output[JSON or HTML output] Scan-Time Flow¶

 flowchart LR